-- Then enter a payee, (optional) else leave the field blank that makes easy to track this information for you if you require.
+- Then enter a payee, (optional) or else leave the field blank that makes it easy to track this information for you if you require it.
 Enter the receipt amount in the Payment column and move on to the next line.

 Enter Purchase Information